 But builders fortunate to be operating in active markets today are at a crossroads between granting those options after the cutoff deadline or just saying no. Scott Krajack of Viking Homes, Hayden, Idaho, spends a full day on Mondays digging into all the change orders created by customers from the weekend.
 He receives about 10 to 15 requests a week, as do his two colleagues who manage the divisions in Spokane, Wash., and the Tri Cities market of Kennewick, Pasco, and Richland, Wash.

-Just Say No
+Just Say No to Homebuyer Changes